 The applicant has also indicated that visitor parking for the 51 unit townhome development will be provided along Philadelphia Street.
 To date, a site plan showing the visitor parking along Philadelphia Street has not been submitted for review and approval.
 In particular, the site plan must show visitor parking at a ratio of one parking space per residence located within 300 feet of the residence, or in this case 51 visitor parking spaces.
 Since the site plan may be significantly altered if the applicant has to dedicate the additional right-of-way, staff is recommending that the Initial and Final Residential Development Plan be continued to allow the applicant to address these issues.
-As noted above, the applicant has submitted a revised site plan reducing the number of townhome units from 51 units to 49 units.
+Update September 11, 2007: As noted above, the applicant has submitted a revised site plan reducing the number of townhome units from 51 units to 49 units.
 In addition, the applicant has submitted a revised site plan showing 37 visitor parking spaces along Philadelphia Street.
 On September 11, 2007, an Exception request to reduce the number of required visitor parking spaces from 49 spaces to 37 spaces was denied.
 As such, an appeal to the Exception request must be submitted and approved by the City Council or a revised site plan must be submitted showing a minimum of 49 visitor parking spaces located within 300 feet of the residence.
+The proposed use of the property requires that two off-street guest parking spaces be provided per unit, or 98 spaces.
+In addition, 24 off-street parking spaces must be provided for the clubhouse.
+One on-street visitor parking space per unit must also be provided within 300 feet of the residence, or 49 spaces.
+The applicant has submitted a site plan showing two guest parking spaces within the driveways of each of the 49 townhome lots for a total of 98 guest parking spaces.
+In addition, the site plan shows 12 offstreet parking spaces for the clubhouse and 37 on-street visitor parking spaces along Philadelphia Street.
+The applicant has subsequently requested to reduce the offstreet parking requirement for the clubhouse from 24 spaces to 12 spaces and to reduce the on-street visitor parking spaces from 49 spaces to 37 spaces.